 As I was cheerfully snorting my foie gras, UD was presented with his First Plate: Hamachi Crudo, Grapefruit Lychee White Soy Vinaigrette, Fresh Coconut Lime Radish Salad and Sezchuan Sea Salt which was paired with the wonderful Heidsieck & Co.
 Monopole Blue Top Champagne (of which I was able to steal a sip).
 Divine!

-The Second Plate in the hubster's tasting menu was almost enough to make me snatch it from him and run.
+The Second Plate in the hubster's tasting menu made me want to snatch it from him and dash.
 The Seared Tuna with Truffled Savoy Cabbage, Lobster Pistachio Fregola and Lobster Red Wine Jus was phenomenal...especially the Lobster Pistachio Fregola (I almost fainted).
 This plate was served with a 3 oz. pour of Emeritus 2007 Russian River Valley Pinot Noir, which I liked so much that I temporarily ditched my devotion to Chardonnay and ordered a glass of it to enjoy with my entree.

 On to the entrees, which were both top-notch.
 I opted for the Herb Crusted Filet of Beef Tenderloin with Duck Fat Roasted Fingerling Potatoes, Brussels Sprouts, House Cured Bacon, Baby Artichokes and Chanterelle Mushroom Jus.
 This dish was hugely satisfying, perfectly prepared and offered a broad depth of freshness and flavor.
 The duck fat roasted potatoes were nirvana on a plate and the brussels sprouts (which had been sauteed in pork fat) were sweet and amazing.
 Underdog (who hates the "skunkiness" of cruciferous veggies and has never eaten a brussels sprout except for the ones served to him at the French Laundry...and only then because it was the most expensive dinner we've ever eaten in our lives and he wasn't about to leave a crumb of anything on the plate) tried a bite and even took a second and third sample, proclaiming them "quite tasty".
 Everything was really beautiful and delicious with perfectly seasoned meat cooked exactly to my specs.